 Required: 1 unit of American History, 1 unit of American Government (includes instruction in financial literacy), 1 unit of Social Studies elective.
 Beginning with the class of 2021, 1/2 unit of World History will be required as part of the 3 total credits.

 Fine Arts may include any visual or performing art such as art, ceramics, digital art, band, orchestra or choir and may be earned anytime in grades 7-12.
 Students who complete one year of a Career Technical pathway may be exempted from the fine arts requirement.

 Elective credits include any combination of foreign language, fine arts, business, career-technical education, family and consumer sciences, technology, agricultural education, English/language arts, mathematics, science or social studies courses not otherwise required.
 College-bound students are recommended to take 3 credits of the same foreign language or 2 credits of 2 different languages.

 And meet one of the following three options:

-(CLASS OF 2018 ONLY - Please see two additional options at the bottom of this page.)
+(CLASSES OF 2018 and 2019 ONLY - Please see two additional options at the bottom of this page.)

 Ohio’s State Tests